nylira/fovc/README.md

 6. `company.html` - This is the individual page for a company.

 All the CSS resides in `./css/screen.css`.

+It's all ready for John Wm to integrate into the real app.

 Feel free to message me at peng@nylira.com if you have any questions about the implementation.